 Planning Ahead participants will learn:

 IMPACT is a weekend live-in alcohol and/or drug use assessment and pre-treatment course for repeat impaired drivers with two or more convictions in a 10-year period.
 The goals of IMPACT are to prevent impaired driving and reduce other alcohol and/or drug related problems in its participants.
-IMPACT is held in Calgary, Edmonton, St. Albert and Grande Prairie and is delivered to more than 1,000 participants annually.
+IMPACT is held in Calgary, Edmonton, and St. Albert, and is delivered to more than 1,000 participants annually.

 IMPACT participants will learn to: